 In my previous post on animal agriculture, I argued that we should reduce or eliminate consumption of factory farmed animal products on the idea that animals are enduring unacceptable levels of abuse and suffering.
 In this second post, I want to share some additional reflections I have had on this topic.
 Two personal stories come to mind.

 The first story features a lobster, and my father.
-Several years ago, I caught a lobster from the local beach and decided to cook it for dinner with my family—yes, I still eat some seafood; I will explain later.
+Many years ago, I caught a lobster from the local beach and decided to cook it for dinner with my family.
 I decided I wanted to dispatch the lobster with a knife before placing it into the steamer pot to minimize suffering.
 My father objected, perhaps turned off from the thought of the violent act.
 But I thought it would be better for the lobster.
 After attempting to kill the lobster, I remember seeing my father exhibit a look of guilt and sorrow.

 The ethical reason why I do not consume factory-farmed animals is because the extent of suffering and cruelty is unacceptable to me.
 I want others to do the same because I believe the extent of suffering and cruelty would also be unacceptable to most other people if they knew the things I know now.